Skip to main content

 Every sensation of energy, clarity, and resilience you experience is downstream of the intricate relationship between your hormones and your immune cells.
 These systems are so deeply intertwined that they can be viewed as a single functional unit the neuro-endocrine-immune axis.

 Hormones such as testosterone and estrogen bind to specific receptors located directly on your immune cells, delivering powerful instructions that dictate their behavior.
 These messages determine the intensity of an inflammatory response, the speed of tissue repair, and the accuracy of threat detection.
-When hormonal levels are optimized, the operates with quiet efficiency.
+When hormonal levels are optimized, the immune system operates with quiet efficiency.
 When they are imbalanced, the system can become either overactive, leading to autoimmune issues, or sluggish, increasing susceptibility to illness.

 How Do Hormones Shape Immunity?